 6 but showing lovingkindness to thousands, to those who love Me and

 keep My commandments.

-Anyone is in blatant idol worship (such as the worship of Buddha statues or figurines, or reading the Koran), an appointment should quietly be made, and the matter discussed.
+If anyone is in blatant idol worship (such as the worship of Buddha statues or figurines, or believing the Koran or the Talmud as doctrine/canon), an appointment should quietly be made, and the matter lovingly and gently discussed.
 If the member is aware that his actions are contrary to the Ten Commandments, but he continues to do it, then leadership should ask him politely but firmly to make a decision with regards to his membership.
 In the cases where the idol or object worship is not overtly either Satanic, wiccan or pagan (such as lighting candles to figurines, Mary candles, the display of crosses in one’s own home, stars of David, the Kabala-Hamsa Hand, pictures or statuettes of Yeshua, or Miriam, the menorah-fish, etc.), leadership should lovingly try education first.
 If education is not effective, the matter should not be considered grounds for disfellowship so long as the individual is not attempting to recruit others to his point of view.

 The worship of idols and images in any form is not permissible for teachers or leaders, as it sends the wrong message to His people.
 If Nazarene Israel becomes aware of a leader or teacher promoting idol worship, a meeting will quietly be made.

 3. Do Not Take His Name in Vain (do not misuse His name).

 7 “You shall not take the name of YHWH your Elohim in vain, for YHWH will not leave him unpunished who takes His name in vain.